brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       # feature item loop
     - name : "Experienced Experts"
       icon : "fas fa-user-secret"
       content : "Our security consultants are seasoned professionals with years of law enforcement, military or cyber experience.
-We understand what insider threats you can mitigate."
+We help you to mitigate any insider threats."

     # feature item loop
-    - name : "Training"
+    - name : "Top Training"
       icon : "fas fa-user-graduate"
       content : "We believe strongly in training people to protect against threats.
-We can help train your staff to thwart social engineering, cyber and real world threats."
+We can help train your staff to thwart social engineering, cyber and real-world threats."

     # feature item loop
     - name : "Clear Reports"
       icon : "fas fa-file-alt"
-      content : "Following our assessments.
-We provide clear detailed reports of all our findings, including any recommendations, physical or training improvements for you."
+      content : "Following our assessments we provide clear detailed reports of all our findings, including any recommendations, physical or training improvements for you."

     # feature item loop
     - name : "Consultation"